ebuchman/blog/content/posts/velocity.md

 this changes the graph of counterparties, so instead of owing each other, each bank only owes (or is owed by) the clearing house.
-But there's another approach, which does not require sending money around, and does not require changing the graph of counterparties (who owes who), but rather looks at the structure of the obligation graph itself, and clears any cycles that exist within it.
+But there's another approach, which does not require sending money around, and does not require changing the graph of counterparties (who owes who), but rather looks at the structure of the accounts payable graph itself, and clears any cycles that exist within it.
 If I owe you $5 and you owe Abed
 $5 and Abed owes me $5, we can clear all three transactions without using any money at all.
 And if I owed you $6, we can still clear $5 off all payments, without changing the graph of counterparties, but only reducing the amount everyone